TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-01-decomposing-symfony-kernel-what-does-minimal-symfony-bundle-do.md

 ## Where Else can we Load Configs?

 Does this look familiar?
-There at least 2 places that handle the same operation.
-Nothing special, they're quite common - you can see both in code of this website.
+There are at least 2 places that handle the same operation.
+Nothing special, and they're pretty standard - you can see both in the code of this website.

 One of them is `MicroKernelTrait::configureContainer()` method: